 A significant proportion of English and Scots law currently derives from or is designed to operate in concert with EU law.
 This is especially true of English and Scots law relating to financial markets, financial services, prudential and conduct regulation of financial institutions, bank recovery and resolution, payment services and systems, settlement finality, market infrastructure and mortgage and consumer credit regulation.
-Depending on the timing and terms of the UK's exit from the EU, significant changes to English and Scots law in areas relevant to the Group and, following Completion, the Combined Group can be expected.
-The Issuer cannot predict what any such changes will be.
-This could increase uncertainty and compliance costs for the Group and, following Completion, the Combined Group.
+Depending on the timing and terms of the UK's exit from the EU, significant changes to English and Scots law in areas relevant to the Group can be expected.
+The Issuers cannot predict what any such changes will be.
+This could increase uncertainty and compliance costs for the Group.